Skip to content

 Context-Action Framework Conventions

-This document defines coding conventions and best practices when using the Context-Action framework with its three core patterns: Actions, Stores, and RefContext.
+This document defines coding conventions and best practices when using the Context-Action framework with its core patterns: Actions and Stores, plus advanced patterns like RefContext.

 📋 Table of Contents